Brackish water: Brackish seas and lakes

 Some seas and lakes are brackish.
 The Baltic Sea is a brackish sea adjoining the North Sea.
 Originally the Eridanos river system prior to the Pleistocene, since then it has been flooded by the North Sea but still receives so much freshwater from the adjacent lands that the water is brackish.
 As seawater is denser, the water in the Baltic is stratified, with seawater at the bottom and freshwater at the top.
 Limited mixing occurs because of the lack of tides and storms, with the result that the fish fauna at the surface is freshwater in composition while that lower down is more marine.
 Cod are an example of a species only found in deep water in the Baltic, while pike are confined to the less saline surface waters.

 The Caspian Sea is the world's largest lake and contains brackish water with a salinity about one-third that of normal seawater.
 The Caspian is famous for its peculiar animal fauna, including one of the few non-marine seals (the Caspian seal) and the great sturgeons, a major source of caviar.

-Hudson Bay is a brackish marginal sea of the Arctic Ocean, it remains brackish due its limited connections to the open ocean, very high levels freshwater surface runoff input from the large Hudson Bay drainage basin, and low rate of evaporation due to being completely covered in ice for over half the year.
+Hudson Bay is a brackish marginal sea of the Arctic Ocean, it remains brackish due to its limited connections to the open ocean, very high levels of freshwater surface runoff input from the large Hudson Bay drainage basin, and low rate of evaporation due to being completely covered in ice for over half the year.

 In the Black Sea the surface water is brackish with an average salinity of about 17–18 parts per thousand compared to 30 to 40 for the oceans.
 The deep, anoxic water of the Black Sea originates from warm, salty water of the Mediterranean.

 Lake Texoma, a reservoir on the border between the U.S. states of Texas and Oklahoma, is a rare example of a brackish lake that is neither part of an endorheic basin nor a direct arm of the ocean, though its salinity is considerably lower than that of the other bodies of water mentioned here.
 The reservoir was created by the damming of the Red River of the South, which (along with several of its tributaries) receives large amounts of salt from natural seepage from buried deposits in the upstream region.
 The salinity is high enough that striped bass, a fish normally found only in salt water, has self-sustaining populations in the lake.

+Brackish marsh

+Brackish marshes develop from salt marshes where a significant freshwater influx dilutes the seawater to brackish levels of salinity.
+This commonly happens upstream from salt marshes by estuaries of coastal rivers or near the mouths of coastal rivers with heavy freshwater discharges in conditions of low tidal ranges.